lucasaveiro/services/README.md

 VITE_SUPABASE_ANON_KEY="YOUR_ANON_PUBLIC_KEY"
 ```

-Without valid credentials the application will still load but any Supabase
-functionality will be disabled.
+The application requires valid credentials.
+If they are missing the build
+will throw an error and authentication features such as the magic link login
+will not work.

 ## Scripts